 This sleek sushi bar flaunts an alluring modern design complete with walls meant to emulate the deep blue of the sea.
 Complementing the visually stunning interior are the beautiful people you find here, so it might seem unlikely to find this in the 10Best Value category.
 However, the Endless Blu Lunch delivers in spades.
 You might think unlimited sushi would be limited to the boring, everyday rolls but not at Blu.
 For $16.95 you choose from starters like Edamame and Miso Soup to basic Tuna and Salmon sushi.
 Add to the list delicious specialty rolls like Spicy Tuna, Mexican, Volcano and Sugar Mama to name a few, and you will leave more than satisfied.

 This small taqueria is just outside of downtown Fort Myers on the busy US41.
 Even with its bright green color, it is still easy to speed past.
 The parking lot can be brutal getting in to but it is worth the effort for the authentic Mexican fare and $1.50 tacos.
 Jalapeno's menu is loaded with items you would expect like tortas, flautas, burritos, fajitas, enchiladas and carne asada.
-Don't pass up the chips, hot and sturdy, and the salsa, with chunks of tomatoes, fresh cilantro and lots of flavor.
+The chips are hot and sturdy, made fresh daily, and the salsa, loaded with chunks of tomatoes, fresh cilantro and lots of flavor.
 Order a cold beer to wash it down and you can have a satisfying meal for around ten dollars.

 Serving breakfast, lunch and dinner seven days a week, the Oasis Restaurant in downtown Fort Myers offers big portions at affordable prices.
 In fact, nothing on the menu is over ten dollars, with the exception of a few dinner items.
 Breakfast is served all day.
 The biscuits and sausage gravy with two eggs ($6.95) are as good as Grandma's.
 For lunch try salads, pasta, burgers and sandwiches in the seven dollar range.
 Dinners include nightly specials such as all you can eat Spaghetti on Wednesday and a Fish Fry on Friday for only $9.95.
 Good for your belly and your soul, be prepared to be "loved on" by the friendly staff.
 They give hugs freely, call you sweetie and make you feel like your part of the family.
 It's no wonder this is a local favorite.